Q: “Core Balance” ™ What is it and how does it apply to horsemanship?

 Q: So why is this important, and how come there is not more clinicians and trainers talking about this?

-A: I would not say this is a new concept, there has been several instructors throughout the years that have pressed the importance of good balance and stability.
+A: I would not say this is a new concept, there has been several instructors throughout the years that have pressed upon the importance of good balance and core stability.

 Q: What makes your approach different then some of the other people out there?

-A: I believe I am the only “cowboy” clinician out there that is using my ranch background, along with my “Core Balance” ™ approach, to establish an easy, practical, safe and better way to ride.
+A: I believe I am the only “cowboy” clinician out there, that is using a extensive horse, cow and ranch background, along with my “Core Balance” approach and years of physical fitness knowledge and experience, to establish an easy, practical, balanced and safer way to communicate with your horse through your body and seat.

 Q: Why do I need this, I’ve been riding for years!

 A: We all can use this to better our riding ability, as horseman we spend countless hours working on building a relationship with our horses.
-Doing exercise after exercise to increase our horses sensitivity and feel, yet so many times when the “life” in our horse comes “up” even something as simply as a transition change, we tend to balance our bodies on our horses mouth by hanging on to the reins.
-I feel if a rider can strengthen their core muscles to help stabilize their seat, they are less likely to hang on with their hands.
-Which undoubtedly will scare your horse and set you back in your schooling.
-Unfortunately as we age, our balance becomes more and more unstable, this has the potential to lead to a hazardous situation and increased risk of injury.
-Even though an individual may be young and athletic or experienced and seasoned, everyone can benefit from better health and stronger core muscles…….and your horse will thank you for it!
+Doing exercise after exercise to increase our horses sensitivity, feel and balance, yet so many times when the “life” in our horse comes “up” even something as simply as a transition change, we tend to balance our bodies on our horses mouth by hanging onto the reins.
+I feel if a rider can strengthen their core muscles to help stabilize their seat, they are less likely to use the horses head as a balancing point and more likely to secure their position through their seat and core.
+Using the horses head and mouth for your basic means of staying centered, will undoubtedly trouble and/or scare your horse and set you back in your effort to progress them in their schooling.
+Unfortunately, it is one the rare situations where “time” is not always our friend, as we age our balance can become more and more unstable as well as certain parts of our bodies start to become less flexibly and harder to control with finesse.
+This has the potential to lead us into a hazardous situation and a ever increased risk of injury.
+Even though an individual may be young and athletic or experienced and seasoned, everyone can benefit from better health, stronger core muscles and a clearer and more secure riding seat and best of all, your horse will thank you for it! 🙂

 Chris doing a "at liberty" demonstration at the Sapphire Event Center Horse Expo.